 Q: “Are your green products certified?”

 A: MCL offers certified products in several different categories.
-Some examples of third-party certifications include U.S. Environmental Protection Agency (EPA) Comprehensive Procurement Guidelines for post-consumer recycled content paper products and trash liners, Green Seal and EcoLogo certification for cleaning chemicals, and CRI Green Label certification for vacuum cleaners.
-In addition, Green Seal and EcoLogo have certifications for floor care products and sanitary paper products that MCL offers, and cleaning chemicals are also available that have been formulated in partnership with the EPA’s Safer Choice program.
+Some examples of third-party certifications include the EPA Comprehensive Procurement Guidelines for post-consumer recycled content paper products and trash liners, Green Seal and EcoLogo certification for cleaning chemicals, and CRI Green Label certification for vacuum cleaners.
+In addition, Green Seal and EcoLogo have certifications for floor care products and sanitary paper products that MCL offers, and cleaning chemicals are also available that have been formulated in partnership with the EPA Safer Choice program.
 In addition to certified products, MCL also offers product solutions in categories that are not currently “certified,” but which still demonstrate a lesser or reduced negative impact on human health and the environment.

 Q: “What is your level of support for green cleaning?”

-A: MCL Sustainable Solutions offers the support of a sales consultant well trained in green cleaning options as well as LEED Accredited Professionals.
+A: MCL offers the support of sales consultants well trained in green cleaning options as well as LEED Accredited Professionals.
 They are supported by all the resources of the company, including MCL sales management, MCL chemical and equipment specialists and manufacturer representatives.

 Q: “How will you help me communicate the benefits to my customers?”

-A: MCL can assist building service contractors (BSCs) communicate the benefits of green cleaning to their customers by offering examples of case studies as well as joining them on site for in-person presentations.
+A: MCL can assist you in communicating the benefits of green cleaning to your customers by offering examples of case studies as well as joining them on-site for in-person presentations.

 Q: “What training programs do you offer?”

 A: MCL offers training on green cleaning procedures as part of its CleanBeyondGreen ™ (CBG) program.

 Q: “If I am starting from scratch, how should I begin?”

 A: You should begin a green cleaning program with a Green Cleaning Site Survey conducted by an MCL trained consultant who can make recommendations on how to make your cleaning operation greener.